 Applicants will normally have a Religious Studies or Philosophy degree, or in some circumstances a related subject such as Sociology with evidence of an interest in Religion or Philosophy.
 Candidates will need to demonstrate that they have considered how to develop their subject knowledge in the non-statutory framework for Religious Education, especially where topics/religions have not been covered by their degree.
 Along with an awareness of issues in RE education, a desire to excite, stimulate and engage young people from 11-18 with the possibilities and pleasures open to them in learning about religion and from religion is a good starting point for an application.

-Trainees come together with Debbie, the Subject Leader, to provide a weekly opportunity to learn more about the subject and the pedagogy of Religious Education.
+Trainees come together on a Thursday for a weekly opportunity to learn more about the subject and the pedagogy of Religious Education.
 Subject Pathway sessions are an opportunity to learn from Debbie, visiting experts and each other, sharing highs and lows, resources and lesson ideas.
 Trainees contribute to sessions and undertake follow up tasks.

-Visits extend trainees’ subject knowledge and provide ideas for school trips and the value of them.
+Visits extend trainees’ subject knowledge and provide ideas for school trips.
 Recent trips have included Gloucester Cathedral – like many large churches there is an Education Department that provide a service to local schools.
 The visit gave students ideas about what can be achieved in a place rich in history and artistic beauty.
 In addition students have had the opportunity to discuss the monastic life with a monk from Prinknash Abbey – the chapel and the surrounding area gave the students an insight into the benefit of a first-hand encounter with someone who has committed their life to prayer and service.

 Trainees start the year with three weeks of professional studies, a programme of lectures, workshops and expert speakers, to give a context to the course.
 By the end of September trainees start their “Parent 1” placement and will be in school full time until mid-December.
 There are another two weeks of professional studies either side of Christmas.
 In January trainees start their “Twin” placement in a second school.
 There are more professional studies weeks before Easter then trainees return to their first school for their “Parent 2” placement.
 The final placement includes an enhancement week to give opportunities to experience particular aspects of teaching.